-The Company has applied to list the Common Shares distributed under this prospectus on the CSE.
-Listing will be subject to the Company fulfilling all the listing requirements of the CSE.
+The CSE has conditionally approved the listing of the Common Shares under the symbol "CWEB".
+Listing is subject to fulfilling all of the requirements of the CSE on or before • , 2018.

 As of the date of this prospectus, the Company does not have any of its securities listed or quoted, has not applied to list or quote any of its securities, and does not intend to apply to list or quote any of its securities, on the Toronto Stock Exchange, Aequitas NEO Exchange Inc., a U.S. marketplace, or a marketplace outside Canada and the United States of America.